Polished Fushun amber piece with perfectly preserved midge insect.

 • Cabochons: Best for fragile pieces.

-• Warning: Avoid alcohol/perfume to prevent cracking.
+• Warning: Avoid alcohol and perfume to prevent cracking.

 Did You Know?